 Up-selling and Cross-selling strategies can help you to make more money from a sale which you have already made.
-In technical terms, up-selling and cross-selling help you to increase your average order value.
+Technically speaking, up-selling and cross-selling help you to increase your average order value.

-In this article, let’s see how exactly you can sell more, using up-selling and cross-selling strategies.
+So, in this article, we will see how exactly you can sell more, using up-selling and cross-selling strategies.
 Also, we will discuss how to implement up-selling and cross-selling strategies without distracting the customer’s purchase experience.

 Here is the content line-up: